Global Studies Internship Policies

 To receive credit:

-- For Spring 2018 and later: The student must use the Online Learning Contract Manager system to submit the internship proposal for official approval by the Internship Advisor and Faculty Advisor.
+- The student must use the Online Learning Contract Manager system to submit the internship proposal for official approval by the Internship Advisor and Faculty Advisor.
 Approval for academic credit for the internship is required BEFORE beginning work.
 There are absolutely no exceptions.

 - The proposed internship must involve at least 100 hours of work per semester.

 - By the last day of class, the student must submit a journal chronicling their internship work to be evaluated by the faculty supervisor.
 This journal must include weekly entries of 150-400 words.
 Failure to complete the work component of the internship or the journal will result in a failing grade.

 To apply for an internship for academic credit, you must complete Online Learning Contract Manager submission process.
 Approval for academic credit for the internship is required BEFORE beginning work.
 Approved students will be registered for the internship course (GLBL 193) in the semester of the internship.
 Enrollment in GLBL 193 is restricted to Global Studies majors only.

 Sponsorship of Internship

 The work or mission of the organization or institution sponsoring the internship must be meaningfully connected to a Global Studies topic.
 It is entirely the student’s responsibility to find her or his own internship.
 Global Studies cannot serve as a placement service for students wishing to pursue internships.

 Dr. Michal Osterweil (email@example.com) will oversee the academic component of the internship.
 Students will be required to submit a journal chronicling their internship work, to be evaluated by Dr. Osterweil at the end of the semester.
 Failure to complete the work component of the internship or the journal will result in a failing grade.

 Other important information: